davidkane9/creditr/TO-DO.md

 CDS TO-DO List
 ========================================================
+DONE: I don't think we need slots for inputPriceClean or payAccruedOnDefault because they always take the same value, so we can just hard code them.
+And then, we also don't need them as an input argument in any function.
+Assuming I am correct, remove the slots, remove the input arguments, and hard code the single value that each takes in the c code.

-DONE: * Add your names as authors of the package and of CDS.Rnw.
+DONE: Add your names as authors of the package and of CDS.Rnw.

 call.ISDA:
 NOT DONE, (x should be the first argument, like it almost always is, and name the second.
 Also, the code is fairly sloppy, don't you think?
 None of the arguments should have defaults.
 Are there any test cases?
 Et cetera.)